 All waste generated by Ames Laboratory under the contract with DOE is DOE waste.
-In 2019, the Laboratory had one active RCRA generator identification number and two inactive generator identification numbers (see the summary table 4.4-1).
-Activities associated with the main campus EPA ID number were those of a small quantity generator (SQG).
-A SQG is defined as generating 100 to 1000 kg/month of non-acutely hazardous waste and/or </= 1.0 kg/month of acutely hazardous waste.
-The SIF, due to its location and generating less than 100kg/month of non-acutely hazardous waste and less than 1kg/month of acutely hazardous waste.

-In calendar year 2019, 1,075 kg of hazardous waste was properly disposed of through a contracted vendor from the main campus EPA ID and the VSQG.
+In 2020, the Laboratory had one active RCRA generator identification number and two inactive generator identification numbers (see the summary table 4.4-1).
+In calendar year 2020, 492 kg of hazardous waste was properly disposed of through a contracted vendor from the main campus EPA ID and the VSQG.
 Figure 3.1.2-1 shows the RCRA hazardous waste generation over the past several years.
+Waste generation was significantly reduced due to the COVID-19 pandemic.